Retirement Guide

 -

-At least 4 weeks prior to retirement for Supportive Educational Employee, Custodian and Trades
+At least 4 weeks prior to retirement for employees in the Custodians & Supportive Educational Employee Unit

 -

-At least 2 weeks prior to retirement for all other employees
+At least 2 weeks prior to retirement for employees in all other Units

 -